AlexWFreitas/BluePrince/1. TODO/continuous/Diary.md

 Day 35
 - Drafted the Trading Post
 - Retrieved the Burning Glass and used it on the Trading Post's dynamite
-- This revealed a hidden room with a Upgrade Disk and a note from Danny Revane to Christoph
+- This revealed a hidden room with a Upgrade Disk and a note from Denny Revane to Christoph
 	- They were making illegal moonshine and selling it, but Anne Babbage was close to discovering them.
 - Used the Upgrade Disk to upgrade the Billiard Room into a Billiard Room that adds hallways into the pool, the other option was very interesting though, since starting with a Keycard would make the runs a lot easier.
 - Read the book called A New Clue and got extremely confused.